Ratchet combination wrench, for safe work at heights

 - sliding metal ring does not obstruct use of tool on either end

 * Images of products are symbolic.
-All dimensions are in mm, weight in grams.
+All dimensions are in mm, and weight in grams.
+All listed dimensions may vary in tolerance.

 User must be trained to perform work at heights pursuant to the national legislation.